 Consistency is the New Flexibility

-I’ve had to change my relationship with my feet.
+I’ve had to change my relationship with my feet entirely.
 They aren't just tools for balance; they are porous, living parts of me that need protection.
-I now dry my feet thoroughly after every shower—no more rushing into sandals while my toes are still damp.
+I now dry my feet thoroughly after every shower—no more rushing into Birkenstocks while my toes are still damp.
 I also started being more mindful of the 'inside-out' aspect of health.
-While I prefer topical treatments, some of my peers swear by internal support like Keravita Pro, which uses ingredients like garlic and turmeric to support the body from within.
+While I prefer topical treatments because I can see them working, some of my peers swear by internal support.
+If you’re trying to decide which route to go, I actually looked into choosing between internal and external support to see what made sense for my lifestyle.

 Final Reflections from the Mat

 Looking back at the last six months, I realize that the embarrassment I felt was actually a gift.
 It forced me to stop taking my health for granted just because I 'eat clean' and 'do yoga.'
-As I move closer to 40, I’m learning that aging gracefully involves a bit more maintenance than I originally thought.
+As I move closer to 40, I’m learning that aging gracefully involves a bit more intentional maintenance than I originally thought.
 It’s not about vanity; it’s about respect for the foundation that carries me through every vinyasa.

 If you’re currently hiding your toes in the back row of a fitness class, please know you aren't alone.
 It happens to the best of us, even those of us who spend our lives preaching about body awareness.
 My advice?
-Stop waiting for the tea tree oil to work its magic and find a system that actually addresses the root of the issue.
-Whether it's a topical blend like Kerassentials or just a more rigorous hygiene routine, your feet deserve the same attention you give your heart and your mind.
-I’m finally back to teaching completely barefoot, and honestly, the sense of freedom is better than any perfect handstand.
+Stop waiting for the basic tea tree oil to work its magic and find a system that actually addresses the root of the issue.
+Whether it's a dedicated topical blend like Kerassentials or just a much more rigorous hygiene routine, your feet deserve the same attention you give your heart and your mind.